Gingerbread Loaf

 Storing and Freezing:

-• Store it in an airtight container at room temperature for a few days or in the refrigerator for longer shelf life.
+- Store leftover gingerbread loaf in an airtight container at room temperature for a few days or in the refrigerator for a longer shelf life.

-• To freeze, wrap it tightly in plastic wrap and place it in a freezer bag.
-Thaw at room temperature when ready to eat.
+- To freeze, wrap the bread (unfrosted) tightly in plastic wrap and place it in a freezer bag.
+Thaw at room temperature and add glaze.

 Other Gingerbread Recipes: